mendersoftware/mender-docs/202.Release-information/02.Open-source-licenses/docs.md

 www.npmjs.com/package/uuid:

-MIT License
+The MIT License (MIT)

-Copyright (c) 2018 broofa
+Copyright (c) 2010-2016 Robert Kieffer and other contributors

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal